What price to pay? Auto-tuning a building MPC controller for optimal economic cost: Offline optimization with BOPTEST

 \subsubsection{Details of optimization}

-Firstly, we have conducted a comparative analysis of the final electricity costs of the baseline controller, the QP MPC, the delicately designed MIQP MPC controller, and the tuned QP Mask MPC under the same pricing case (ddd as shown in Table.\ref{tab:elec_contrats}), as illustrated in Fig.\ref{fig:mpc_month}.
-To show the robustness of our optimization framework, the results for Mask MPC are averages for four different initial conditions.
-It is evident that in comparison to the baseline controller, all three MPC controllers are capable of significantly reducing the final electricity costs for different months.
-The gap between the baseline MPC and the QP MPC represents the profit brought by the predictive ability of conventional MPC and the gap between the QP MPC and the Mask MPC is the profit brought by hyperparameter tuning.
-In fact, the hyperparameter tuning contributes to as much cost reducing as the predictive ability of MPC which illustrates the vitality to perform hyperparameter on MPC controllers in building control and the superior effects of our optimization framework.
+Firstly, a comparative analysis of the final electricity costs was conducted for the baseline controller, the QP MPC, the computationally intensive MIQP MPC controller, and the tuned Simplified MPC (Tuned MPC) under the same pricing case (ddd as shown in Table.~\ref{tab:elec_contrats}), as illustrated in Fig.~\ref{fig:mpc_month}.
+It is evident that in comparison to the baseline controller, all three MPC controllers significantly reduce the final electricity costs for different months. \rv{The reported Tuned MPC costs are mean ± std over four tuning runs with different initial conditions (each run reporting its own best-found parameters within the iteration budget).
+The relative standard deviation (std/mean) of the Tuned MPC cost remains below 2\% across all four months, indicating high reproducibility and low sensitivity to initialization, with consistently similar best-found performance across runs.}

-Besides, the Mask MPC, in particular, has the potential to reduce these costs by up to 26.90\%.
-Moreover, for all months, the costs of the Mask MPC are again smaller than those of the MIQP MPC.
-It can be demonstrated that the proposed Mask MPC can achieve greater performance after tuning in our proposed hyperparameter optimizing framework than the MIQP MPC controller.
+Fig.~\ref{fig:mpc_Jan_sec} highlights that the MPC controller's cost savings stem from its superior prediction capabilities, including its enhanced knowledge of temperature constraints and electricity prices compared to the baseline rule-based controller.
+While the cost savings between the QP MPC and the Tuned MPC is the profit achieved by hyperparameter tuning.
+In fact, the hyperparameter tuning contributes to as much cost reduction as the predictive ability of MPC which illustrates the vitality to perform hyperparameter tuning on MPC controllers in building control and the superior effects of our optimization framework.
+The Tuned MPC, in particular, has the potential to reduce these costs by up to 26.90\% compared with baseline controller and up to 17.46\% compared to the QP MPC.
+For all months, the costs of the Tuned MPC are consistently smaller than those of the MIQP MPC.
+It can be demonstrated that the proposed Tuned MPC can achieve greater performance after tuning in our proposed hyperparameter optimizing framework than the MIQP MPC controller.
+However, the computational cost of the Tuned MPC is much lower than that of the MIQP MPC, as demonstrated in Table.~\ref{tab:solve time}.